pdudero/udacity-dlnd-projects/P5_Quadcopter/README.md

 Note that over the time period the rotors successfully toggle between low, medium and high values in order to maintain altitude to within about half of a meter or less.

 Plots for the DDPG implementation can be found in [this notebook](Quadcopter_Project_DDPG.ipynb)

+## Plans

+One possible avenue to pursue, in order to restore a modicum of horizontal motion, is to allow for brief periods of unequal rotor speeds, in order to provide an impulse in a particular direction, after which the rotors are relocked together.